utcs356/sp25/_pages/5_dns.md

     </details>

 ### Part 2: An Iterative Local DNS Server
 Your task is to complete `local-dns.c` in the `[a5_directory]/labs/dns/shared/src` directory. `local-dns.c` is a default nameserver for the on-campus network.
-Note that it is an iterative DNS server, so its response should be always an answer or error.
+Note that it is an iterative DNS server, so its response should always be an answer or an error.
 If it receives a DNS record that indicates delegation (referral), it should resolve a query iteratively.
-The below figure is an example of an iterative query resolution that is possible in our setup.
+The figure below is an example of an iterative query resolution possible in our setup.
 ![a5_p2]({{site.baseurl}}/assets/img/assignments/assignment5/A5_P2.png)

 #### Specification